 Trekking St. Lucia: Travel Tips

-Are the lush, rolling hills; cascading waterfalls and brown-sand beaches of St. Lucia calling out to you for a Caribbean getaway?
+Are the lush, rolling hills; cascading waterfalls and brown sugar beaches of St. Lucia calling out to you for a Caribbean getaway?
 If so, we’ve got travel tips to help you plan where to stay, what to pack, where to visit, and how to make the most of your holiday in St. Lucia.

 Air Travel and Accommodations: